pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 It is broken into three cases: either both programs infinitely loop, both programs terminate and accept, or both programs terminate and reject.
 We know for certain that for every whole program, one of these three cases must occur.

-Now how can we boostrap Kleene equivalence to compare equality between arbitrary expressions instead of just whole programs?
+Now how can we bootstrap Kleene equivalence to compare equality between arbitrary expressions instead of just whole programs?
 There are several ways to do this, and the definition we opt for is *contextual equivalence*.

 First, a *program context* is defined as a whole program with a single hole that should be filled.